 6. Define the Customer Journey

-7. Set Responsibilities for Each Stage of the Process
+7. Set Responsibilities for the Sales Process Steps

 When everyone knows their responsibilities, it helps avoid confusion and ensures everyone is on the same page.